Tech500/Lora-BME280-Sensor-Network/docker/Experimental/README.md

 Run app.py directly on Raspberry Pi with Python Flask

 ###  Docker Container
-See fold /docker/experimental/ for containerization
+See folder /docker/experimental/ for containerization
 Note:  Currently experimental -- direct installation is more stable